mathematiguy/authorship-analysis/README.md

-# authorship-analysis
+# minimal-project
-Authorship analysis for Comp 550 Fall 2023
+A simple template for future projects